dylanbank/cat-bot/README.md

   |  /add-game  |  [game name]  |  adds game to list of games  |
   |  /delete-game  |  [game name]  | deletes game from list of games  |
   |  /random-game  |  none  | picks a random game to play  |

-it is developed using Node.js, hosted on an AWS EC2 instance, with MongoDB access